chaudhrydaniyal/Ecommerce-App/README.md

+&nbsp;
+&nbsp;

 A complete E-commerce App with Front End built using 'React'.
 It has been integrated with 'Firebase' which provides features like authenticating user by Google sign-in as well as new user registration sign up.
+&nbsp;
+&nbsp;

+## Sign In Page

 ![Sign in page screenshot](/signin-page.png)

-<figcaption align = "center"><b>Sign In Page</b></figcaption>